webmproject/WebPShop/README.md

 If the plug-in is not detected or does not behave as expected, the steps below might help:

+*   Update Photoshop to the latest version.
+*   Double-check that the plug-in binaries match the Operating System and the architecture.
 *   The plug-in should be listed in the "Help > About Plug-In" submenu if it is found by Photoshop.
 *   If it is undetected, disable any antivirus program or allow the plug-in